Dávid Dorosz: 2019 Mayoral election

 He returned to the Hungarian politics by the 2019 local elections, becoming, alongside Zoltán Gál J., one of the two campaign managers of fellow Dialogue politician Gergely Karácsony, who was elected Mayor of Budapest.
 During the 10-month campaign Dorosz led the Karácsony-team through two rounds of primaries (first ones held in Hungary) and subsequently managed the joint Budapest campaign of the five opposition parties that supported his nominee.
 Dorosz was elected Deputy Mayor of Budapest for Climate and Development on 5 November 2019.

-Book
+Books

-Dorosz's book "Time pressure - How we can avoid a global collapse" was published in November 2019.
+Dorosz's non-fiction book "Time pressure - How we can avoid a global collapse" was published in November 2019.